taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 ### Hands On: Todo with Notifications

 After learning about asynchronous actions, the Todo application could make use of notifications, couldn't it?
 You can continue with the Todo application that you have built in the last chapters.
-As an alternative, you can clone it from the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/8.0.0).
+As an alternative, you can clone it from this [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/8.0.0).

 The first part of this hands on chapter is a great repetition on using everything you have learned before asynchronous actions.
-First, you have to implement a notification reducer that evaluates actions that should generate a notification.
+First, you have to implement a notification reducer which evaluates all actions that should generate a notification.
+In this case, the action that creates a todo item should be reused for the notification.
+That's the great thing about Redux: All reducers who care about an action can make use of it.
+Also the `id` of the todo item can be used to store the notification with its own identifier to hide it later again.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~